romland/llemmings/README.md

 TODO: At the end of the day, once figured out, there should be notes here about how you organize your prompts!

-## Code quality
+## Code and quality
-As of now, it's not been a big concern.
+Up til now, quality has not been a big concern.
 It's one giant steamy pile of spaghetti (llemming code?).

 It's been handy to have everything in one file for prompting.

 At some point down the line, probably soon, refactoring needs to be done.
+The `update` function in the `Lemming` object is especially unwieldy.
+To the point where I grin a little every time I see it.

 ## Cheating